www.brinsea.com (use the coupon code FRESH for 10% off)

 Today the eggs got their last turn, pats on the head and then gently placed back into the incubator for the duration.

 Both reservoirs are filled with water to increase the humidity in the incubator.
 The correct humidity level is important to keep the egg membrane soft enough for the hatching chicks to easily break through.
-From this point on, the incubator won't be opened again until the chicks have hatched.

 The water guard is in place so the chicks won't drown once they hatch.